Interpretation of Victor Frankenstein Quotes

 "The saintly soul of Elizabeth shone like a shrine-dedicated lamp in our peaceful home.
 Her sympathy was ours; her smile, her soft voice, the sweet glance of her celestial eyes, were ever there to bless and animate us."

-You can see a richer vocabulary, admiration for adjectives: saintly, tender, peaceful, soft, sweet, celestial.
+You can see a richer vocabulary and admiration for adjectives: saintly, tender, peaceful, soft, sweet, celestial.
 That is, these sentences hint at the passive life position of women in the home and in society, because in the XIX century during the Romantic era, the ideal of immaculate purity was embodied not in the image of Madonna, but in the image of a "domestic angel" with his flexibility, charity, innocence, self-denial and family.

 Victor describes her as his ideal woman: young, beautiful and completely devoted to him.
 Elizabeth constantly writes letters to Victor, encouraging him and acting as a positive force against his guilt for creating the monster.